Peripartum Cardiomyopathy

 How is it diagnosed?

 During a physical exam, health care professionals will look for signs of fluid in the lungs.
-They may use x-ray to see, or a stethoscope to listen for, evidence of fluid in the lungs, a rapid heart rate or abnormal heart sounds.
+They may use an X-ray to see, or a stethoscope to listen for, evidence of fluid in the lungs, a rapid heart rate or abnormal heart sounds.
 A heart ultrasound, called an echocardiogram, can detect cardiomyopathy by showing that the heart function is weak.
 Lab tests may also be done to confirm the diagnosis.

 PPCM is diagnosed when the following three criteria are met: